InsightSoftwareConsortium/ITKPythonPackage/docs/Quick_start_guide.rst

 Examples
 --------

-Examples can be found in the `ITKExamples project <https://itk.org/ITKExamples/src/index.html>`_.
+Examples can be found in the `ITKSphinxExamples project <https://itk.org/ITKExamples/src/index.html>`_.